Soumyabrata/Soumyabrata.github.io/publications.md

 ## Journals

++ M. S. Pathan, A. Nag, M. M. Pathan, and S. Dev, Analyzing the impact of feature selection on the accuracy of heart disease prediction, *Healthcare Analytics*, 2022.

 + S. Batra\*, H. Wang\*, A. Nag, P. Brodeur, M. Checkley, A. Klinkert, and S. Dev, DMCNet: Diversified Model Combination Network for Understanding Engagement from Video Screengrabs, *Systems and Soft Computing*, 2022 (\* Authors contributed equally). [<a href="https://arxiv.org/pdf/2204.06454.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/Video-Engagement-Analysis">code</a>]

 + S. Dev, H. Wang, C. S. Nwosu, N. Jain, B. Veeravalli, and D. John, A predictive analytics approach for stroke prediction using machine learning and neural networks, *Healthcare Analytics*, 2022. [<a href="https://arxiv.org/pdf/2203.00497.pdf">arXiv</a>] [<a href="https://github.com/Soumyabrata/EHR-features">code</a>]